 In our first blog that introduced “The Path to CX Excellence,” we talked about every brand’s path being unique.
-The path you follow depends on your current business priorities across marketing, sales, commerce, services and field service.
-This blog explores the path an organization might take if they want to improve their B2B marketing.
-Thus its title “The Path to CX Excellence for B2B Marketers”……
+The path you follow depends on your current business priorities across marketing, sales, commerce, customer service, and field service.
+This blog post explores the path an organization might take if they want to improve their B2B marketing.
+Thus its title: “The Path to CX Excellence for B2B Marketers.”

 In 1993, I was given my first email address while working for a small private company.
 It seemed like magic!
 How could we have ever done business without this amazing communication tool?
 We used ACT!
 (Account Contact Tracking) to manage our contacts and sent “bulk” emails to groups of contacts to communicate about important business opportunities.